Last updated on March 31st, 2022 at 01:29 am

 The Staten Island Zoo is free after 2 p.m. on Wednesdays.
 Learn more about the Staten Island Zoo free admissioin policy.

 Battery Park, located in Manhattan and originally named for the battery cannons it was once home to, is full of quirky monuments, memorials, and gardens.
 There’s also a stone labyrinth for meditative strolling and, in the summer, many concerts are held here.

-This is, of course, only a small sampling of free activities in New York City.
-There are many free pop-up events throughout the entire city so it’s worth doing a quick search prior to your visit.
+This is, of course, only a very small sampling of the many free things to do in New York City.
+There are many free pop-up events throughout the entire city, so it’s worth doing a quick search prior to your visit.
 Whether you’re hoping to end up on TV or want to spend a day museum-hopping, New York City doesn’t need to be expensive.

 What are your favorite free things to do in New York City?
 Leave me a comment below!